delee5695/LLM-navigation/README.md

 ## Todo
 - give lines and sequence of images--> see if it detects if the sequence of images is folliwng the lines
 - organic lines description
 - both cameras --> but doesn't give raw true depth data.
+- get the angle data so that it has the index of the images as well.
 ### alpha version
 - generate description from red dots: images
 - llm output for each image segments from the red dots
 - find prompts
 - what images
 - find images that doesn't fit
 - angles between lines